asmyczek/kafka/clients/clojure/README.md

 ### Consumer sequence

-The API provides a sequence interface that allows to consume messages with any sequence operator (beware of side-effects).
+The API provides a sequence interface that allows to consume messages with any sequence operator.
 One consumer can manage multiple sequences, each for one topic/partition respectively.
 Messages are fetch lazy and for all sequences at once.
 Every sequence can be configures as blocking or non-blocking.

     (with-open [c (consumer "localhost" 9092)]
       (doseq [m (consume-seq c "test")]
         (println m)))

+Beware of side effects when using _consumer-seq_.
+As of now sequences are transient, for example the expression

+    (let [c1 (consume-seq c "test")
+          c2 (rest (consume-seq c "test"))]
+      (= (first c1) (first c2))

+will evaluate to true.

 _consume-seq_ takes an optional map with following options: